bopen/blog/content/post/2022-06-technologies-and-best-practices/index.md

 - Ansible has kicked Puppet out of the list of legacy tools we need to endure 🥳
 - much less ReST in favour of MarkDown, but always with Sphinx

-And here are the technolgies for 2022.
+And here are the technologies for 2022.

 ## Collaboration